tidymodels/parsnip/tests/testthat/_snaps/quantile-reg-specs.md

         quantile_level = 2)
     Condition
       Error in `set_mode()`:
-      ! `quantile_level` must be a number between 0 and 1, not the number 2.
+      ! `quantile_levels` must be a number between 0 and 1, not the number 2.

 ---